WELCOME TO THE LAKE JOSEPH YACHT CLUB!

 CANSail 1 & 2: Full Days :STAY TUNED FOR UPDATES

 Prerequisite: Must be 9 years of age or older, no prior experience required.
 Note, 8 year olds may sign up for CANSail 1 if they have successfully completed the Wetfeet certification.
-Program operates in one-week sessions Monday to Friday, Half days 9:00 am to 12:30 pm or Full Days 9:00am-4:00pm
+Program operates in one-week sessions Monday to Friday, Full Days 9:00am-4:00pm

 This is a basic sailing course for new sailors or those with limited sailing experience.
 Sailors are introduced to the sport and learn the fundamentals while sailing in Lasers, Pico’s & Open Bic’s.
 Introduction to sailing.